nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Task 1's deadline is 10 March 2020.
 Task 2's deadline is 11 March 2020.
 Today is 3 March 2020. `dueIn`, `dueIn day/7`,
   and `dueIn week/1` will lists task 1 on the list.

+### Add a task to the daily task list: `doToday`

+Adds the specified task from the regular task list to the daily task list.

+Format: `doToday [-a OR -r] INDEX`

+- Flag to add or remove must be specified: `-a` to add a daily task, `-r` to remove a daily task.
+- For add flag `-a`: Index must be available on the task list else an error will be thrown.
+- For remove flag `-r`: Index must be available on the daily task list else an error will be thrown.

 ### Undo last command: `undo`

 Undoes the last command that modified the application state